-Parasitism assays were completed for the 14 clonal lines.
+Parasitism assays were completed using the 14 aphid clonal lines.
 Data from these parasitism bioassays showed significant differences in parasitoid susceptibility between the 14-potato aphid clonal lines, with two lines from Staffordshire where a parasitism proportion <20% to the parasitoid A. ervi provided by a commercial supplier was recorded.

 Subsequently, a more detailed assay with two clonal lines per genotype was undertaken to understand the role of aphid genotype in determining potato aphid susceptibility to A. ervi, aphid defensive behaviours and the effect on parasitoid host selection behaviours.
 The results showed no effect of genotype on parasitism proportions, nor for parasitoid acceptance for oviposition.
-However, an effect of clonal line on the number of ovipositor probes and parasitoid acceptance was recorded.
-An effect of genotype on aphid defensive behaviours such as kicking and dropping/jumping was also described.
-A clonal line effect was detected for all defensive behaviours except for running.
+However, an effect of genotype on aphid defensive behaviours such as kicking and dropping/jumping was also described.
 In addition, the effect of genotype on parasitoid cleaning time, antennal orientation time, and antennal examination time was recorded.
-There was also a clonal line effect on walking time, antennal orientation time and antennal examination time.

-Our results so far show that variability in susceptibility of potato aphid to A. ervi exists in strawberry crops, and that the role of aphid genotype is complex, but it is apparently overshowed by the effect of clonal line.
-The role of endosymbionts as part of clonal line variation, however, is still to be investigated.
+A second assay with two clonal lines per endosymbiont infection status (i.e. Hamiltonella defensa, Serratia symbiotica, Regiella insecticola, no infection) showed an effect of endosymbiont infection status on parasitism proportion, acceptance and oviposition.
+Limited effect of infection status was recorded for aphid defensive behaviours, however there was a significant effect on certain parasitoid searching behaviours as walking time, antennal orientation and antennal examination.
+These results show that variability in susceptibility of potato aphid to A. ervi exists in strawberry crops, and that it is a complex trait.
+This also suggests that both aphid genotype and endosymbionts infection with parasitism outcomes under laboratory conditions.